-Why Should I help Out?
+Why Should I Help Out?

 Volunteering is providing work to someone else without any payment (though you may get expenses).

 Many volunteers find that they receive much more from volunteering than they ever expected when they started out.
-They may find company, friendship, a sense of being needed or of doing something worthwhile and o =f course, it’s nice to feel you can pass on the life lessons you have learned.
+They may find company, friendship, a sense of being needed or of doing something worthwhile and of course, it’s nice to feel you can pass on the life lessons you have learned.

 Of course, there can be a downside to volunteering, as with anything in life.
 Your efforts may not be appreciated.
 Possibly the population you are trying to help does not appear to want this help.
-And of course, many volunteer posts require vetting of applicants, especially where the job is to work with children or vulnerable adults.
+And also, many volunteer posts require vetting of applicants, especially where the job is to work with children or vulnerable adults.
 These checks can take time and may seem onerous but are necessary to protect clients.